Trade guide

 • Food safety regulations driving commercial demand

-• Urbanization creating new pest management challenges
+• Urbanisation creating new pest management challenges

 • Public health awareness increasing service demand